Is this statement true, "Bench Press Increases Throwing Velocity?"

 Group II muscles accelerated the arm and baseball forward in space.
 These muscles, the pectoralis major, serratus anterior, sub scapularis, and latissimus dorsi, had stronger activity during the propulsive phase of the pitch (1).

-Now that we know the pecs are pivotal in activating the throwing arm lets look at the effects of the bench press in activating and development this muscle.
+Now that we know the pecs are pivotal in activating the throwing arm let's look at the effects of the bench press in activating and developing this muscle.
 Here is the results from a case study defining the activity of the pecs during various bench press techniques.

 The sternocostal head of the pectorals major was more active during the press from a horizontal bench than from a decline bench.
 Also, the clavicular head of the pectoralis major was more active with a narrow hand spacing.
 Anterior deltoid activity tended to increase as trunk inclination increased.
 The long head of the triceps brachia was more active during the decline and flat bench presses than the other two conditions, and was also more active with a narrow hand spacing, Latissimus doors exhibited low activity in all conditions (2).